 When you grow up in a house like that, you know everyone so well.
 Like, I know my brother, when I was fourteen years old, you know everyone in your family so well.
 That intimacy and tenderness was important to me.
 Because without that, it’s just a sad story.
 It was important to show that because before he dies, David had the time to give a lot to the children.
 They will miss him, of course, but he had the time to be quite a good father.

-7R: How do you think about how to depict that intimacy in the mise en scène?
+7R: How do you think about how to depict that intimacy in the mise en scène in Our Loved Ones?
 I think the sound is really important for that.

 Anne Émond: The first important thing is the casting.
 We did a lot of casting.
 We chose Maxim and then we chose Laurence, and then we built a family around them.
 On the set, we were shooting in a small village five hours from Montreal.
 So everyone, we were almost a family.
 The team was sharing this house on the river, and every night we had meals together and parties.
 I’m sure you see it on the screen.
 This tenderness and this intimacy, we had it.
 At the end of the shooting, we felt like a family.

-7R: You really capture the beauty of the rural Quebec landscape.
+7R: You really capture the beauty of the rural Quebec landscape in Our Loved Ones.
 How did you decide where to shoot the film and how to emphasize that beauty?

 Anne Émond: It’s where I’m born.
 So I grew up there so I know this place so much.
 It’s shot at Notre-Dame-du-Portage on St Lawrence River on the south shore.
 When I was a teenager, I was fifteen years old, I was drinking with my friends thinking I would do a movie here one day.
 I didn’t know it would be this movie, but I always wanted to go back and shoot this landscape I know by heart.
 I knew where to put the camera.
 It was more complicated in the house.
 But the landscape, I love so much.